kli

 Agents leave traces.
 Others adapt.

 No message bus.
 No coordination protocol.
 Agents write events to a shared log.
-Other agents read those traces and adjust behavior.
-The same mechanism that lets termites build cathedrals.
+Other agents read those traces and adjust.
+Biologists call this pattern stigmergy.

 01